commercetools/nodejs/docs/cli/discount-code-importer.md

 ## Configuration

-The constructor may be passed in 2 parameters:
+The constructor accepts two arguments:
 - A required object containing the following values:
   - `apiConfig` (Object): `AuthMiddleware` options for authentication on the commercetools platform.
 (Required.
 See [here](https://commercetools.github.io/nodejs/sdk/api/sdkMiddlewareAuth.html#named-arguments-options))
   - `batchSize` (Number): Amount of codes not more than 500 to process concurrently (Optional.
 Default: 50)